Contact Us for a Free Consultation (213) 542-0979

 This issue comes up all the time.
 I've been doing criminal defense now for twenty-five years and a lot of times, for various reasons, I will be arguing that the judge or the prosecutor, or both, are violating my client's speedy trial right.
 And it doesn't just have to do with a trial.
 It could also have to do with the preliminary hearing.

 The Court ruled that an unjustified delay can be a violation of a defendant's Constitutional speedy trial rights and can provide grounds for dismissal.
-In other words, you get arraigned.
+In other words, you get prosecuted.
 You're entitled to have a preliminary hearing within a certain amount of time on a felony case in Los Angeles.

-Violation of Your Right To a Speedy Trial in Los Angeles
+Violation of Your Right To a Speedy Trial

-So, you start to get into this speedy trial right issue and the judge has to make decisions, obviously, based on the law as to whether or not your speedy trial right has been violated and therefore, the case must be dismissed.
+So, you start to get into this speedy trial right issue, and the judge has to make decisions, obviously, based on the law as to whether or not your speedy trial right has been violated, and, therefore, the case must be dismissed.

 Right to a Speedy Trial under the California State Constitution

 You just can't win sometimes with these speedy trial motions.
-Then of course, this whole speedy trial concept in Los Angeles also applies to trials.
-Sometimes someone will have their trial.
+Then, of course, this whole speedy trial concept in Los Angeles also applies to trials.
+Sometimes, someone will have their trial.
 It will be ten of ten, meaning that's the last day to do the trial.

 I had a case once in downtown Los Angeles.
 It was a complicated murder case.
 Obviously, all of the marbles are on the line and the case had been pending for over two years and we were ready to start the case.

 There was a co-defendant in the case as well.
 He wanted to get his trial started.
 So, I just told the judge, listen, I don't care what's in that box.
-We're starting the trial and if the prosecutor tries to use anything in that box against my client, I'm going to object to it because it's been over two years.
+We're starting the trial, and if the prosecutor tries to use anything in that box against my client, I'm going to object to it because it's been over two years.

 Do whatever it takes in order to get that information so that you're prepared and you don't violate somebody's speedy trial right.